morcavon/PrintABrick/README.md

 As far as i know, this project isn't compatible with PHP >= 7.3.
 The whole project with all models loaded is about 3 GB in size.

-### Elastisearch
+### Elasticsearch
-The easiest way to run Elastisearch is with the docker image.
+The easiest way to run Elasticsearch is with the docker image.
 Download Version 5.5.0

 `docker pull docker.elastic.co/elasticsearch/elasticsearch:5.5.0`